CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Preggie Pops for Nausea

 Another treatment to try is a morning sickness lollipop.
 Made with plant extracts and essential oils, Preggie Pops promise instant relief from nausea.
-They come in five punchy flavors that help to take the edge off: sour raspberry, sour tangerine, peppermint, sour lemon and ginger.
+They come in four punchy flavors that help to take the edge off: sour raspberry, sour tangerine, sour lemon and green apple.

 Image: Sparkling Mama